millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-4.png)

-**Note** that you do not have to go to this page using the same steps every time, you can bookmark the URL and access it directly later.
+**Note** that you do not have to go to this page using the same steps every time, you can bookmark this Oracle ML Notebook Admin URL and access it directly later.

 -   Click **Create** button to create a new OML user.
-Note that this will create a new database user.
+Note that this will also create a new database user with the same name.
 This newly created user will be able to use the OML notebook application.
-Note that you can also enter an email address to send an email confirmation to your user
-    (*for this lab you can use your own personal email address*) when creating the user.
+Note that you can also enter an email address to send an email confirmation to your user (*for this lab you can use your own personal email address*) when creating the user.

 ![](./images/700/Picture700-5.png)